4 Secrets Heating Oil Companies Don’t Want Homeowners to Know

 Because geothermal heat pumps don’t create heat — they just transfer it — they are on average 400% efficient.
 Even the most efficient combustion furnaces are only 95% efficient.
 The increased efficiency with geothermal equals major cost savings for homeowners who qualify.

 When you consider that heating, cooling, and hot water accounts for 63% of home energy consumption, the cost savings begin to add up with the additional efficiency offered by a geothermal system.
-Dandelion’s hyper efficient 3-in-1 heat, central AC, and warm water system can result in energy savings of 50% a year for homeowners.
+Dandelion’s hyper-efficient 2-in-1 heat and central AC system can result in energy savings of 50% a year for homeowners.

 2. There are Huge Tax Incentives for Homeowners who install Geothermal